H-5138

 Plain Language

-Chatbot providers may not use any language in chatbot advertising, interface design, or output that states or implies the chatbot's content is endorsed by or equivalent to services from a licensed professional — including healthcare professionals, lawyers, CPAs, investment advisors, or licensed fiduciaries.
-This covers the full surface area of the chatbot experience: marketing, UI, and generated content.
+Chatbot providers may not use any language in their advertising, user interface, or chatbot output that states or implies the chatbot's output is endorsed by or equivalent to the services of any licensed, certified, or registered professional — including lawyers, CPAs, investment advisors, and fiduciaries.
+This covers the full spectrum of user-facing touchpoints: marketing materials, the interface itself, and the chatbot's generated outputs.

 Statutory Text